Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Methods

-\paragraph{Scattering Matrix}
+\subsection{Scattering Matrix.}

-The derivation of the scattering matrix in \BM{\ac{TEM}} highly depends on the theory of dynamical electron scattering in crystals. \BM{Starting from the non-relativistic stationary Schrödinger equation, with relativistic corrections made by Dirac, and by neglecting the spin, the Klein-Gordon equation can be used to describe the scattering of relativistic electrons in \BM{\ac{TEM}}}:
+The derivation of the scattering matrix in \ac{TEM} is tied to the theory of dynamical electron scattering in crystals.
+We start with Klein-Gordon equation to describe the relativistic scattering of electrons in the crystal

-where $V$ is the electrostatic potential at three-dimensional real space coordinates $\mbf r = (x, y, z)^T$, $m$ is the \BM{relativistic} electron mass, $h$ is the Planck constant, $e$ is the elementary charge \BMnew{, and} $k_0$ is the \BM{relativistic} wave number.
-Intuitively, the goal is to find proper wave functions $\Psi$ that fulfill the Schrödinger equation, specifically to quantify the scattering processes in the crystal.
+where $V$ is the electrostatic potential at three-dimensional real space coordinates $\mbf r = (x, y, z)^T$, $m$ is the relativistic electron mass, $h$ is the Planck constant, $e$ is the elementary charge , and $k_0$ is the relativistic wave number.
+Intuitively, the goal is to find proper wave functions $\Psi$ that fulfill the Klein-Gordon equation.

-\AB{As discussed in \cite[eq.
-5.43]{de2003introduction}, the strategy to solve the partial differential equation in \eqref{eq: Schroedinger} is by involving the expansion in the Fourier space, also called reciprocal space.
-Firstly, the potential is expanded into its Fourier series, as follows\BM{:}
+As discussed in \cite[eq.
+5.43]{de2003introduction}, the strategy to solve the partial differential equation~\eqref{eq: Schroedinger} is by involving the expansion in the Fourier space, also called reciprocal space.
+Firstly, the potential is expanded into its Fourier series,

 where $ V_{\mbf h}$ is the lattice potential in reciprocal space.
 Secondly, the Bloch wave is incorporated, given as